weirtz/color-chef/README.md

 # color-chef
-OS native application for managing color palettes in React / Rust using Tauri
+Application for managing color palettes in React / Rust using Tauri for running natively on OS